MLortki/ADA2018-Project-Quality-of-Space-AMG/index.md

 <br>

 Finally, we used all of the features mentioned above to create 5 indicators.
 It is difficult to estimate how to combine the above metrics into a meaningful composite score, unless one is an expert.
 To avoid this difficulty, we used a method based on PCA  and inspired by the one used to create [socio-economic status indices](https://academic.oup.com/heapol/article/21/6/459/612115).
-In this method, relevant subsets of
+In this method, relevant subsets of features are chosen.
+The data is then normalized for each feature and PCA is applied to it.
+The first component of the analysis is chosen to create the indicator, which is therefore basically a weighted sum of the normalized features.

 <br>